JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.txt

 It becomes much easier to compare the prices of different online stores when it is automatically tabulated for you.

 How?
-Using beautifulsoup I webscrape reputable websites and export it to excel using pandas library.
+Using Python's BeautifulSoup library I webscrape reputable websites and export it to excel using the Pandas library.

 === WEBSITES SEARCHED ===